 We have an unsecured revolving demand promissory note with Kronos which as amended in August 2016, provides for borrowings from Kronos of up to \$60 million.
 We also eliminate any such intercompany borrowings in our Condensed Consolidated Financial Statements.
-We had no borrowings from Kronos during 2016 and the first six months of 2017 under this facility, which as amended is due on demand, but in any event no earlier than December 31, 2018.
+Such facility, as amended, is due on demand, but in any event no earlier than December 31, 2018.
+We had no borrowings from Kronos during 2016.
+During the first nine months of 2017 we have had gross borrowings of \$2.8 million and gross repayments of \$2.8 million, and at September 30, 2017 there was no amount outstanding under the facility.
 Kronos' obligation to loan us money under this note is at Kronos' discretion.

 On August 3, 2016 we entered into an unsecured revolving demand promissory note with CompX which, as amended, provides for borrowings from CompX of up to \$40 million.
 We eliminate these intercompany borrowings in our Condensed Consolidated Financial Statements.
 Such facility, as amended, is due on demand, but in any event no earlier than December 31, 2018.
-During the first six months of 2017 we have had gross borrowings of \$39.3 million and gross repayments of \$27.2 million, and at June 30, 2017 an aggregate of \$39.5 million was outstanding under the facility.
-We could borrow an additional \$.5 million under our current intercompany facility with CompX at June 30, 2017.
+During the first nine months of 2017 we have had gross borrowings of \$49.7 million and gross repayments of \$40.4 million, and at September 30, 2017 an aggregate of \$36.7 million was outstanding under the facility.
+We could borrow an additional \$3.3 million under our current intercompany facility with CompX at September 30, 2017.
 CompX's obligation to loan us money under this note is at CompX's discretion.